Ucheability/MSc-Dissertation-Stock-Prediction-Hybrid-ML/README.md

 ## 2. Problem Statement

 The central challenge in financial forecasting is that stock prices are highly volatile and influenced by a vast array of interconnected factors.
 Conventional statistical models frequently struggle to capture these intricate, non-linear dependencies, often resulting in inaccurate forecasts.
-This research addresses the gap by investigating whether combining cutting-edge machine learning techniques with qualitative sentiment analysis can enhance the precision of stock price predictions
+This research addresses the gap by investigating whether combining cutting-edge machine learning techniques with qualitative sentiment analysis can enhance the precision of stock price predictions.

 ## 3. Aim and Objectives